per-d/notesFromChordTexts/README.md

 - __Lower case keys mean minor chords__
 `c` (lower case) means `Cm` (C minor) and `C` (upper case) means `C` (C major).
 This is __not__ dependent on the MuseScore setting "_Lower case minor chords_".
 Normally all chord keys are shown in MuseScore with upper case no matter if it's typed in with lower or upper case (if "_Automatic Capitalization_" is used).
 If the MuseScore setting "_Lower case minor chords_" is used they are shown as they are typed in.
-If the setting is used for the plugin it will treat lower case keys as minor chords even if it's not set in MuseScore.
+If the setting is used for the plugin it will treat lower case keys as minor chords even if it's not set in MuseScore and therefore shown in MuseScore with upper case.

 - __Allow add to last harmony (experimental)__
 E.g. `C` will generate `C-E-G`, and if next chord text is only `7` it's adding the notation to `C` (the last chord) and generating `C-E-G-Bb`.
 It's the same as writing `C7`.
 The next can then be `6` which means `C76` (`c7add6`).